BG-Software-LLC/SSB-OneBlock/README.md

 The module supports custom placeholders to grab progress of islands:
 - `%superior_oneblock_phase_block%` Get the current block in the phase of the island.
 - `%superior_oneblock_phase_level%` Get the current phase level of the island.
+- `%superior_oneblock_progress%` Get the progress of the island, in percentage.

 ## Updates